 If you can establish defamation, you’ll also need to prove any harm that you’ve suffered.
 This could include damage to your reputation and standing, emotional distress, economic losses, and other losses.
 You and your workplace defamation lawyer can use witness testimony, work records, and other documents to prove you’re entitled to compensation.

 When courts look at a defamation case, they may consider four elements to see whether the statements qualify as defamation.
 Generally, they are:

 - The statements must be “published.”
-In Tennessee, the term published generally means that the information has been made available to a third party.
+In Memphis, the term published generally means that the information has been made available to a third party.
 This doesn’t necessarily mean that the information has to be publicly available.

 - The information needs to clearly be about the person who is alleging defamation.
 If it’s unclear who the statements are referring to, it becomes significantly more challenging to bring a defamation case.

 - The defamatory statement needs to result in harm.
 This could include harm to your reputation, harm to your ability to get or hold employment, or economic harm such as losing a job or reduced pay.
 Proving harm in a defamation case is an in-depth process, but a workplace defamation lawyer can walk you through the steps.

 - Proof must show that the publishing individual made the defamatory statement knowingly, with reckless disregard, or with negligence in finding out the truth.
 This element will require detailed evidence and may be one of the most challenging to prove.

 Statute of Limitations